Bembem11/Zara-Sales-Performance/README.md

 - Seasonal: Analyze the effect of seasonal sales on the total sales volume

 ## Findings and Insights
+### 1. Sales Performance
+ - Zara has generated a total revenue of $39,018,228 based on both volume and pricing, especially with high-value items such as jackets, which contribute significantly to the revenue.
+ - Zara has achieved a high volume of sales with 459,573 total units sold.
+This shows that Zara's products have strong demand across various categories and also successful promotional strategies.

- ### 1. Sales by Product Placement
+ ### 2. Sales by Product Placement
- Products placed in the Aisle generated the highest sales volume by 177,396 units, followed by End-cap with 152,930 units.
-While Front of Store placement shows 129,247 units.
+ - Products placed in the Aisle generated the highest sales volume by 177,396 units, followed by End-cap with 152,930 units and while Front of Store placement shows 129,247 units.
- This shows that products placed at Aisle and End-cap are highly effective at attracting customer attention and driving sales
+- This shows that products placed at Aisle and End-cap are highly effective at attracting customer attention and driving sales

- ### 2. Clothing Types
+ ### 3. Clothing Types
- Jackets are the top-performing product clothinh types, generating 189,249.82 average total sales, followed by Shoes 122,357.13 average total sales.
-Sweaters have the lowest sales volume with 99,932.41 average total sales among the clothing types.
+ - Jackets are the top-performing product clothinh types, generating 189,249.82 average total sales, followed by Shoes 122,357.13 average total sales.
+ - Sweaters have the lowest sales volume with 99,932.41 average total sales among the clothing types.

- ### 3. Sales Performance by Section (Men vs. Women)
+ ### 4. Sales Performance by Section (Men vs. Women)
- 86.51% of the clothing types belong to the Men's section, while the Women's section accounts for only 13.49% .
+ - 86.51% of the clothing types belong to the Men's section, while the Women's section accounts for only 13.49% .
 Men’s section leads in sales, with 396,199 sales compared to the Women’s section at 63,374 sales.
-This suggests that the men's products are performing significantly better, or there are more products available to the men's section and with the small percentage of women's products, their sales are substantial.
+ - This suggests that the men's products are performing significantly better, or there are more products available to the men's section and with the small percentage of women's products, their sales are substantial.

-### 4. Promo Impact on Sales
+### 5. Promo Impact on Sales
-52.38% of the products are sold during promotions, indicating that promotional activities play a key role in driving sales.
-However, the fact that 47.62% of sales occur without promotions suggests that many products perform well even at full price indicating a balanced strategy.
+- 52.38% of the products are sold during promotions, indicating that promotional activities play a key role in driving sales.
+- However, the fact that 47.62% of sales occur without promotions suggests that many products perform well even at full price indicating a balanced strategy.

-### 5. Average Prices by Clothing Type
+### 6. Average Prices by Clothing Type
-Jackets have the highest average price at 105.70, while T-Shirts are the cheapest at 7.50.
+- Jackets have the highest average price at 105.70, while T-Shirts are the cheapest at 7.50.
-There is a sharp price drop between Jackets and other categories, especially T-Shirts and Shoes, which could reflect on Zara's strategy of offering a mix of high-priced and budget-friendly items.
+- There is a sharp price drop between Jackets and other categories, especially T-Shirts and Shoes, which could reflect on Zara's strategy of offering a mix of high-priced and budget-friendly items.

+### 7. Seasonal Sales
+- Jackets and Sweaters play a significant role in Zara’s seasonal strategy, particularly in colder months, with jackets taking the lead.
+- The low seasonal count of Jeans is not heavily promoted or adjusted in stock according to the seasons, but they remain an essential product type.